bmoren/p5.pathRecorder/README.md

 ##### playback modes
-`forward` : plays back through the buffer forwards, as it was recorded (default) `reverse` : plays back through the buffer in reverse, backwards from how it was recorded `alternate` : alternates the playback in a palindrome fashion.
+`forward` : plays back through the buffer forwards, as it was recorded (default).\
+`reverse` : plays back through the buffer in reverse, backwards from how it was recorded.\
+`alternate` : alternates the playback in a palindrome fashion.
 Bounces back and forth between forward and reverse in a back-to-back infinite loop.

 ###### example of returned object: ``{"x":100,"y":100,"z":100}`` or p5.vector if recorded live.